DFE-Digital/bat-design-history/app/posts/find-teacher-training/2021-08-06-changes-to-find-at-the-end-of-2021-cycle.md

 ---
 title: Finding courses at the end of the 2021 cycle
-description: Helping candidates navigate end of cycle policies.
+description: Helping candidates navigate end of cycle policies
 date: 2021-08-19
 ---